imnotirfan/Academic-Economics-and-Research-Portfolio/Presentations/Effects-of-Ride-Sharing-on-Employment/README.md

 ## Overview

-This research examines how ride-sharing employment affects the **academic performance, health, and university progression** of private university students in Dhaka.
+This research examines the relationship between **ride-sharing employment and educational outcomes** among private university students in Dhaka.

-Using primary survey data from student drivers, the study compares students working **more than 5 hours per day** with those working 5 hours or less.
-It also examines why students enter ride-sharing and the potential trade-off between immediate income and long-term educational outcomes.
+Using a survey of student drivers, the study compares students working **more than 5 hours per day** with those working **5 hours or less**, focusing on academic performance, absenteeism, health, and dropout considerations.
+It also examines the financial reasons students participate in ride-sharing.

 ## Research Objectives

 The research aims to:

 * Examine the relationship between working hours and academic performance.
-* Assess academic absenteeism and potential graduation disruption.
+* Assess work-related academic absenteeism.
-* Examine health and fatigue among student drivers.
+* Examine physical and mental health impacts.
-* Identify the main financial motivations for working.
+* Identify the main financial motivations for ride-sharing employment.
-* Evaluate the short-term income versus potential long-term costs of intensive employment.
+* Explore the potential long-term costs of intensive student employment.

 ## Primary Survey